sebastianromerocruz/CS3113-material/lectures/triangle/README.md

 ```

 <sub>**Code Block 5**: Your average game driver code.
 All of our programs will more or less follow this structure.</sub>

+As you can see, this basic game loop handles input processing, updating the game state, rendering, and finally shutting down the game when it's over.

 Some of these functions are simple at this point.
 Since the user won't be doing anything besides ending the game (and thus, there won't be any updates to the state of our game), `process_input()`, `update()`, and `shutdown()` are basically the same as last class: